 Nepal's climate varies with its topography as well as altitude too.
-It ranges from the tropical to the arctic region.
+It ranges from the tropical to the Arctic region.
 The low-land Terai region of Nepal with its maximum altitude to approximately 305m, which lies in the tropical southern part of the country, for instance, has a hot and humid climate that can rise above 45 Degree Celsius (113 Degree Fahrenheit) during summer days.
 The mid-land regions are pleasant same all the year round, although winter nights are cool and best for sleep in Nepal.
-The northern part of Nepal is mountain region, around an altitude above 3,300m has an alpine climate with considerably lower temperature in winter as can be expected to be on Minus temperature too.
+The northern part of Nepal is mountain region, around an altitude above 3,300m, has an alpine climate with considerably lower temperature in winter as can be expected to be on Minus temperature too.

 Nepal has four climatic seasons in a year.

-Spring (between March – May):
+Spring (between March-May):

-The temperature is mildly warm in low lands while moderate in higher altitudes with plenty of opportunities to have encounter with the mountain views.
+The temperature is mildly warm in low lands while moderate in higher altitudes with plenty of opportunities to have encountered with the mountain views.
 During spring it is also the time for flowers to blossom and the national flower of Nepal – rhododendron sweeps the ascending altitudes with its magnanimous color and beauty and more attraction to visit Nepal.

 Summer (between June – August):

 This is the monsoon season in Nepal.
 The weather is hot and wet at times.
 It rains almost every day with occasional thunderstorms in the evening.
 Rainbow can be view sometime after the rain stopped.
 The rain spreads the pleasantness around with lush green vegetation and beauty.

 This is the best tourist season in Nepal so many calls September- November the tourist season as well in Nepal, with the summer gone by and the winter to set in.
 The weather is highly pleasant so are the mountain views can be easily viewed with open sky.
 This is the peak season for trekking in Nepal